vmware/terraform-provider-avi/website/docs/d/avi_alertscriptconfig.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `action_script` - User defined alert action script.
 Please refer to kb.avinetworks.com for more information.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `configpb_attributes` - Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
+Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services edition.
 * `name` - A user-friendly name of the script.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `tenant_ref` - It is a reference to an object of type tenant.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
-* `uuid` - Unique object identifier of the object.
+* `uuid` - Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.